 In my experience as a road cyclist, I have truly enjoyed using my Catalyst Pedals and would not trade them for any other pedal at this point.
 I feel that the benefits I get from them far outstrip any drawbacks associated with their relatively heavier weight.
 So whether you’re a competitive mountain biker, an avid road cyclist, or a dedicated bike commuter, Catalyst Pedals can be a great option and offer you something that no other pedal can: The ability to realize your strongest and best pedal stroke.

 When Should You Use Catalyst Pedals?

 One of James’ main points is that using flat pedals for training can help develop or restore good pedaling habits, inject freshness into the pedaling motion, and lead to a better pedal stroke when (and if) you choose to reinstitute clipless pedals for racing or other reasons.
 I contend, however, that the platform pedals are an end in themselves, not just a means to an end, and that most riders who do not earn a living from riding would benefit from using them almost exclusively.
-Certainly, this is true from a foot health perspective, but I think also from a performance perspective.
+Certainly, this is true from a foot health perspective, but I think it is also true from a performance perspective.

-Learning to ride for the first year or two on flats (at the very least) can help you build a solid technique foundation, so that if you ultimately opt to use clipless pedals you’ll get more out of them.
-And while clipless pedals may increase performance in certain racing situations, it isn’t a massive improvement and clipless pedals should never become a crutch for suboptimal pedaling technique.
+Learning to ride for the first year or two (at the very least) on flats can help you build a solid technique foundation so that if you ultimately opt to use clipless pedals, you’ll get more out of them.
+And while clipless pedals may increase performance in certain racing situations, it isn’t a massive improvement, and clipless pedals should never become a crutch for suboptimal pedaling technique.
 James has coined the term “barefoot pedaling” to describe the application of barefoot training concepts for runners to cycling, and he believes that barefoot pedaling is an essential experience for every rider.
 The best way to practice barefoot pedaling, he notes, is to spend some time on flat pedals.

 According to James,